Amazon Solar Farm – Eastern Shore

 Amazon Solar Farm Virginia – Southampton is a solar project in Southampton County, Virginia supplying Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.

 Butler Solar Facility

 The Comanche Solar project was selected by Xcel Energy through a competitive bid process to supply the majority of its solar generation portfolio.
-The project was found to be more cost effective than natural gas on a do

 The 2.5 MW Clarkson Solar project is on land owned by Clarkson University.

 The 2.6 MW (DC) Elizabethtown College Solar project utilizes a fixed-tilt racking system and is expected to produce around 3,300 Megawatt-hours annually.

 Developed by Community Energy Solar and acquired by Constellation, an Exelon company for construction and operation.